Johnson7878/ggsolver/README.md

 * Default/Original Abhishek ZR Algo build = dtptb folder
 * Numba Build  = testingCole_dtptb folder
 * NumPy Build (Most Optimized Solution) = parallel_dtptb folder

+To run this code, copy the contents of the above three folders into your existing GGsolver solution.

+From there, execute main file that calls upon models/solver.